 Load Frequency Control (LFC)

-The deployment of those Controllable Load Resources and Generation Resources that are providing Regulation Service to ensure that system frequency is maintained within predetermined limits and the deployment of those Controllable Load Resources and Generation Resources that are providing ERCOT Contingency Reserve Service (ECRS) when necessary as backup regulation.
-LFC does include the deployment of Responsive Reserve (RRS) (manual) and ECRS from Generation Resources and Controllable Load Resources.
+The deployment of those Controllable Load Resources, Generation Resources, and Energy Storage Resources (ESRs) that are providing Regulation Service to ensure that system frequency is maintained within predetermined limits and the deployment of those Resources that are providing ERCOT Contingency Reserve Service (ECRS) when necessary as backup regulation.
+LFC does include the deployment of Responsive Reserve (RRS) (manual) and ECRS from Generation Resources, Controllable Load Resources, and ESRs.
 LFC does not include the deployment of ECRS or RRS by Load Resources when deployed as a block under Energy Emergency Alert (EEA) procedures.

 Meter Reading Entity (MRE)

 A TSP or DSP that is responsible for providing ERCOT with ESI ID level consumption data as defined in Section 19, Texas Standard Electronic Transaction.
-In the case of an EPS Meter or ERCOT-populated ESI ID data (such as Generation Resource site Load), ERCOT will be identified as the MRE in ERCOT systems.
+In the case of an EPS Meter or ERCOT-populated ESI ID data, ERCOT will be identified as the MRE in ERCOT systems.

 Must-Run Alternative (MRA)